sudojunior/sudojunior.github.io/_posts/2021-12-10-number-limits.md

 This post is directly tied to [`shuffle-theory`]({{ site.baseurl }}/projects/shuffle-theory) and its intentions to use ratio based role allocation in mafia games.

-There are some complications I should have realised when using floating point numbers, and this refers to the [`IEEE 754`](https://en.wikipedia.org/wiki/IEEE_754) spec that all languages based on C use - meaning it can only cover upto 15 decimal places before the maths gets a little strange.
+There are some complications I should have realized when using floating point numbers, and this refers to the [`IEEE 754`](https://en.wikipedia.org/wiki/IEEE_754) spec that all languages based on C use - meaning it can only cover up to 15 decimal places before the maths gets a little strange.
 While the code itself is theoretically correct, the runtime was not made to handle that kind of calculation - as shown below with this script (based on existing code from `shuffle-theory`, and some that wasn't published - yet or ever).

 ```js
 import { getPlayers, getRoles, sumBy } from './common';